The Ontario Environmental Bill of Rights, 1993 (EBR) came into force in February 1994. The founding principles of the EBR are stated in its Preamble:

 3. Application of the SEV

-The Ministry of Education is committed to applying the purposes of the EBR when decisions that might significantly affect the environment are made in the ministry, and as it develops Acts and policies.
+The Ministry of Education is committed to taking every reasonable step to ensure that the ministry’s SEV is considered when decisions that might significantly affect the environment are made in the ministry, and as it develops Acts and policies.

 4. Integration with other considerations